eric612/Caffe-YOLOv3-Windows/README.md

 ### Note

-1. There has no data augmentation code inside (ex.hue,rotation) , note the training mAp was bed , I will add it future
+1. There has no data augmentation code inside (ex.hue,rotation) , note the training mAp was bad , I will add it future
-2. I still try to train a good caffemodel , current deploy model was just show how to do training
+2. I still try to train a good caffemodel , currently ,the  deploy model was just show how to do training

 ### Future